Media Request

 Trade Paper

-Callahan peels back the curtain of one of our most taboo subjects and walks readers through various journeys of the dying.
-In vignettes that weave together patients’ lives—and her own—this book will reveal to readers all the things they didn’t know (or didn’t know they needed to know) about our last great adventure.
-Along the way, readers will uncover knowledge on the raw realities of being mortal and how radical acceptance of the human condition can help us improve our deaths and lives.
+In A Death Doula’s Guide to a Meaningful End, she peels back the curtain on one of our most taboo subjects and walks readers through what happens when someone is dying.
+With vignettes that weave through patients’ lives—and her own—she reveals to readers all the things they didn’t know (or didn’t know they needed to know) about our last great adventure.
+Along the way, readers will uncover knowledge on the raw realities of being mortal and learn how death positivity can take some of the anxiety and fear of dying out of the equation.

 1